Skip to main content

 Asynchronous execution

-2. Use the Torq public API retrieve an execution call to continuously check the execution status until the execution is complete and the output is available.
+Use the Torq public API to retrieve the execution status and output:

 curl --request GET \